 - Did everyone go silent because we are in the highest authority position in the room?

 We can choose to shift our intention to create the best possible course of action by sharing what we perceive and seeking to understand and learn what others perceive?
 I help leaders and teams learn and practice to create an upward spiral of engagement, creativity, teamwork, and innovation.

 Now is a good time to recognize that our most effective conversations have a balance between sharing and seeking to understand others’ perspectives.

 I help executives and leadership teams to avoid the breakdowns and create better paths forward.
-Together we build trust, cultivate collective leadership, and grow organizational effectiveness to create a better future today.
+Together we build trust, cultivate generative leadership, and grow organizational effectiveness to create a better future today.